sg-crest A Singapore Government Agency Website

 Reflecting on the early days of the pandemic, Alan brings an interesting perspective about the circuit breaker period, which was used as a measure to curb the spread of the virus and what it did to the economy and businesses.

 In many ways, he says it was a good move.
 “You get to see who can make it, who can’t and together with it came fresh opportunities.
-I thought it’s a good restart for the economy, a good restart for the people too.
+I thought it was a good restart for the economy, and a good restart for the people too.
 Young companies get to gain a new footing again and with the government funding, it acted as a stabiliser for many of us.”

 While this sector is still dominated by traditional players, Alan sees that for the uncertain future, digitalisation remains the key.